 Credit Sonja Werner

-Pablo Heras-Casado enjoys an unusually varied conducting career—encompassing the great symphonic and operatic repertoire, historically-informed performance, and cutting-edge contemporary scores—and has already developed a special rapport with a number of soloists, orchestras, and opera houses.
-In December 2011 he was announced Principal Conductor of Orchestra of St. Luke’s, beginning a four-year term which includes conducting concerts on OSL's Carnegie Hall Orchestra Series.
+Pablo Heras-Casado enjoys an unusually varied conducting career – encompassing the great symphonic and operatic repertoire, historically-informed performance, and cutting-edge contemporary scores.
+In December 2011, he was announced Principal Conductor of Orchestra of St. Luke’s, beginning a four-year term including concerts on OSL's Carnegie Hall Orchestra Series.

-Heras-Casado is the holder of the Medalla de Honor of the Rodriguez Acosta Foundation, of which previous recipients include Manuel de Falla and Andrés Segovia Torres.
-In February 2012 he was awarded the Golden Medal of Merit by the Council of Granada, his hometown.
-His 2011 DVD recording of Kurt Weill’s Rise and Fall of the City of Mahagonny at Teatro Real received the Diapason d'Or.
+Heras-Casado is the holder of the Medalla de Honor of the Rodriguez Acosta Foundation, and in February 2012 was awarded the Golden Medal of Merit by the Council of Granada, his hometown, of which he is also an Honorary Ambassador.
+His 2011 DVD recording of Kurt Weill’s Rise and Fall of the City of Mahagonny from Teatro Real received the Diapason d'Or.